Navigating PF Deductions: Should It Be Based on Minimum Wages or Actual Salary?

 kumar.kankit@rediffmail.com

-In our company some of the employee basic salary is below the minimum wages as applicable in state, kindly guide me should PF
+In our company, some of the employees' basic salary is below the minimum wages applicable in the state.
+Kindly guide me on whether PF should be deducted based on the minimum wages or on the actual basic salary, which is below the minimum wages.

 stephen_7